 Palma de Mallorca is the major port on the island of Majorca and the capital of the autonomous community of the Balearic Islands in Spain.
 The city is located on the northwestern end of a bay on the south coast of the island on the Bay of Palma.
 The Arab Baths are one of the few remnants of Palma’s Moorish past.
 To access them you have to go through the quiet Ca’n Serra Street near the convent of the cathedral.
 The small two-roomed brick building that once housed the bath is of Byzantine origin, dating back to the 11th century and possibly once part of the home of a Muslim nobleman.

-In the south-east area behind the Cathedral lays a mesmerizing maze of streets indicating towards a past Arab occupation.
-The walkways of this old city are relatively narrow, quiet and surrounded by a diverse range of fascinating buildings.
-The architecture can easily be compared with those in streets of cities such as Florence in Italy.
-The majority of these buildings are private houses, although some of which are open to the public as discreet museums or galleries.
+In the south-east area behind the Cathedral lays a mesmerizing maze of streets indicating a past Arab occupation.
+The walkways of this old city are relatively narrow, quiet, and surrounded by a diverse range of fascinating buildings.
+The architecture can easily be compared with those in the streets of cities such as Florence in Italy.
+The majority of these buildings are private houses, although some of them are open to the public as discreet museums or galleries.

 A visit to the Es Baluard Museum of Contemporary Art will give a very rewarding experience.
 Museum itself is housed in the old fortress and the restaurant on the terrace is greatly acclaimed.
-To the west of Palma, there is a foundation devoted to the work Joan Miro, the greatest Spanish artist.
-There are several grand theatres in the city which host annual opera and ballet festivals and would make a great visit.
+To the west of Palma, there is a foundation devoted to the work of Joan Miro, the greatest Spanish artist.
+There are several grand theaters in the city that host annual opera and ballet festivals and would make a great visit.

-Check out our post about Driving in Majorka
+Check out our post about Driving in Majorca